 The information systems (IS) outsourcing revolution is spreading.
 IS expenditures are already over \$12 billion and may exceed \$40 billion in five years: Some of the world's largest companies are participating.
-This paper is one of a series that provide a strategic assessment of the IS Revolution:
+This report is one of a series of studies that provide a strategic assessment of the IS Revolution:

-- · Outsourcing: Directions and Opportunities - · Outsourcing: Buyers' Perspectives - Outsourcing: Contracting and Implementation - Outsourcing: Vendor Characteristics
+- · Outsourcing: Directions and Opportunities - · Outsourcing: Buyers' Perspectives - · Outsourcing: Successful Contracting and Implementation - · Outsourcing: Selecting a Vendor

-This series examines the rationale for IS outsourcing; the different types of IS outsourcing (it does not just apply to computer centers!); and the new opportunities in transition management, desktop services, and business operations outsourcing.
+This report examines the rationale for IS outsourcing; the different types of IS outsourcing (it does not just apply to computer centers!); and the new opportunities in transition management, desktop services, and business operations outsourcing.